b-data/python-docker-stack/README.md

 **Features**

-`registry.gitlab.b-data.ch/python/ver` serves as base image for `registry.gitlab.b-data.ch/jupyterlab/python/base`.
+`registry.gitlab.b-data.ch/python/ver` serves as parent image for `registry.gitlab.b-data.ch/jupyterlab/python/base`.

 The other images are counterparts to the JupyterLab images but **without**